DistributedProofreaders/guiprep/INSTALL.md

 supports the latest version of Perl, and includes all necessary Perl modules.
 It can coexist along side other interpreters.

-This also uses [ActiveTcl](https://www.activestate.com/products/tcl/), which is the best current version of Tcl available for Windows.
-As of January 2023, a bug in the ActiveTcl installer causes a configuration file to have an error.
+This also uses [BAWT Tcl](https://www.tcl3d.org/bawt/download.html#tclbi), which is a freely-available and open source version of Tcl for Windows.
+As of January 2023, a bug in the Tcl installer causes a configuration file to have an error.
 The script to install CPAN modules below attempts to detect if this error is present, and adjusts the file accordingly.
-If you change the location of your ActiveTcl installation away from the default, you may need to adjust the CPAN modules install script as well.
+If you change the location of your Tcl installation away from the default, you may need to adjust the CPAN modules install script as well.

 _If you have an existing Perl distribution installed (including if you are